poseidon-framework/poseidon-framework.github.io/trident.md

 | 1240K          | HumanOrigins   | False         | 1240K        |

 `--selectSnps` allows to provide `forge` with a SNP file in EIGENSTRAT (`.snp`) or PLINK (`.bim`) format to create a package with a specific selection.
 When this option is set, the output package will have exactly the SNPs listed in this file.
 Any SNP not listed in the file will be excluded.
 If `--intersect` is also set, only the SNPs overlapping between the SNP file and the forged packages are output.

-Merging genotype data across different data sources and file formats is tricky. `forge` is more verbose about potential issues, if the `--logMode` flag is set to `VerboseLog`.

-The `--onlyGeno` command specifies that only genotype data should be output, not an entire Poseidon package.

 With `--packagewise` the within-package selection step in forge can be skipped.
 This will result in outputting all individuals in the relevant packages, and hence a superset of the requested individuals/groups.
 It may result in better performance in cases where one wants to forge entire packages.